Listed below are some exciting must to go places

 It is suggested not to visit the fort at night since it becomes dangerously scary.
 However, in the day time, it’s not just safe but also exciting.
 Discover the facts and find the truth for yourself.

 The festival of Holi is laid great patronage by the Regal and culturally-preserved state of Rajasthan with Jaipur and Udaipur hitting the list.
-Jaipur also celebrates Elephant Festival in Holi, where a massive animal parade marks the beginning of the game.
+Jaipur also celebrates the Elephant Festival in Holi, where a massive animal parade marks the beginning of the game.
 Animals are beautifully adorned with jewels and clothing which makes it more exciting.

 Thus, in all these were some of the places you could pay a visit to in order to make your Holi more vibrant and colorful.
 If you cannot visit all, visit one because One Tourist, One Place, One Guide, and One Festival can definitely bring a change you always wanted to have.